-Posted on about 2 years ago by John Reid
+Posted on over 2 years ago by John Reid

 By failing to prepare, you are preparing to fail.